Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Search of KKT Vertex

 Since $V(\cF)$ is a finite set, ~\Cref{alg:MC} terminates in finitely many iterations.
-The main computational step in~\Cref{alg:MC} is at line 2, where one needs to solve an LP problem.
-Note also that the starting point $x^0$ does not need to be a feasible solution.
-In view of~\eqref{a:psiphi}, ~\eqref{a:sdfswerwea} is equivalent to
+The main computational step of~\Cref{alg:MC} is line 3, where one needs to solve an LP problem.
+Also note that the starting point {$y^0$} is not required to be a feasible solution.
+In view of~\eqref{a:psiphi}, \eqref{a:sdfswerwea} is equivalent to~\eqref{eq:sdfsew1}.
+Therefore, the output {$\bar y$} of~\Cref{alg:MC} is a KKT vertex of problem~\eqref{prob:original_max_qp0}.